plotdb/uploadr/README.md

 ##### Dummy

-Never upload files to anywhere - just response with a dummy result.
-Include `providers/dummy.js` then init with:
+Dummy provide doesn't upload files to anywhere - it just responses with a dummy result.
+Include `providers/dummy.js` then:

     new uploadr({ host: "dummy" })